Search Crawler

 Background and problem

-Imagine being a CX manager who needs consistent information available across multiple systems — or a support agent who wants to share helpful content in a ticket, but that information lives outside the Zendesk Help Center.
+Imagine being a CX manager who needs consistent information available across multiple systems — or a support agent who wants to share helpful content in a ticket, but that information lives outside the Zendesk ecosystem.

 In both cases, finding and sharing the right content is fragmented, slowing down response times and creating inconsistent customer experiences.